Trahloc/foundryvtt-dice-so-nice/README.md

 # Feedback

-Every suggestions/feedback are appreciated, if so, please contact (Simone#6710) or JDW (JDW#6422) on discord
+Every suggestions/feedback are appreciated, if so, please contact JDW (JDW#6422) or Simone (Simone#6710) on discord.

 To report a bug, please open a new issue [in our tracker](https://gitlab.com/riccisi/foundryvtt-dice-so-nice/-/issues) or use the [Bug Reporter module](https://www.foundryvtt-hub.com/package/bug-reporter/)